 Before you can set up your wireless network, here’s what you’ll need:

 Broadband Internet connection and modem.
 A broadband Internet connection is a high-speed Internet connection.
 Digital Subscriber Line (DSL) and cable are two of the most common broadband connections.
 You can get a broadband connection by contacting an Internet service provider (ISP).
 Typically, ISPs that provide DSL are telephone companies and ISPs that provide cable are cable TV companies.
 ISPs frequently offer broadband modems.
 Some ISPs also offer combination modem/wireless routers.
 You can also find these at computer or electronics stores, and online.

 Wireless router.
 A router sends info between your network and the Internet.
 With a wireless router, you can connect PCs to your network using radio signals instead of wires.
 There are several different kinds of wireless network technologies, which include 802.11a, 802.11b, 802.11g, 802.11n, and 802.11ac.

 Wireless network adapter.
 A wireless network adapter is a device that connects your PC to a wireless network.
 To connect your portable or desktop PC to your wireless network, the PC must have a wireless network adapter.
 Most laptops and tablets—and some desktop PCs—come with a wireless network adapter already installed.

 To check whether your PC has a wireless network adapter:

-- Select the Start button, type Device Manager, and then select it.
+- Select the Start button, type device manager in the search box, and then select Device Manager.